tpeterz/happy-flix/README.md

 1. **Installation:** Clone this repository to your local machine.
 2. **Setup:** Open the cloned repository in Jupyter Notebook, Visual Studio, or Google Colab.
 Code to access the Gradio page, where you can speak, and receive movie recommendations.
-3. **Access**: To utilize many of our notebooks, you will need to obtain access keys from the following sources:
+3. **Access**: To utilize many of our notebooks, you will need to obtain API keys from the following sources:
 `HuggingFace` `OpenAI` `The Movie Database`

 <img src="Readme_Art/Transformers.jpg" alt="Transformers" width="300"/>